 7. Fast & Furious (2009)

-After two movies worth of diminishing returns, Universal handed Fast and Furious back to Vin Diesel, the actor and producer taking a more hands on approach behind the camera and bringing back the “family” at the heart of the original movie.
+After two movies in which the Fast and Furious franchise had offered diminishing box office returns, Universal handed the series back to Vin Diesel, the actor and producer taking a more hands on approach behind the camera and bringing back the “family” at the heart of the original movie.

 The result was something of a gear change for the franchise, Fast & Furious ramping up the action and drama ten-fold in pursuit of being the next Hollywood mega-franchise.
 Walker, Diesel and company worked under the stewardship of Tokyo Drift director Justin Lin to make a movie altogether more spectacular and enthralling than the two movies that had preceded it, providing the series’ most significant step away from the niche product The Fast and the Furious had begun the franchise as.

 With Brian (Walker) and Dom (Diesel) coming together to take down a drug cartel, Fast & Furious was well and truly a movie about getting the band together both behind the scenes and in front of the camera, audiences returning in their droves to see the original crew back once more, the film earning more than double that of Tokyo Drift ($363.2million) at the box office.
 If The Fast and the Furious needed a fresh dose of adrenaline to see it into the next decade, Fast & Furious was it.

 The rest is history.

 6. Fast & Furious Presents: Hobbs and Shaw (2019)

 When Universal announced that they were partnering with Hollywood’s highest earning star Dwayne “The Rock” Johnson for a spin-off from the central Fast and Furious franchise, divisions grew among the “family”, Vin Diesel and Tyrese Gibson in particular taking to social media to tag Johnson a “traitor” and individualist.
 The movie, however, was actually quite good…